 In the international shipping world, proper planning can mean the difference between an on-track delivery arriving conveniently with minimal risks — and prolonged delays that send ripples of disruption along your supply chain.

-A well-formulated transport concept is the ultimate hedge against costly scenarios of incident.
+A well-formulated transport concept is an ultimate hedge against costly scenarios of incident.

-When done properly and accurately, a freight’s journey is mapped from origin to destination including all stop-off or intermediate points along the way.
+When done properly, a freight’s journey is mapped from origin to destination including all stop-off or intermediate points along the way.

 For these concepts to be successful, a shipment’s best-fit accommodations must be identified at all levels, including: